 DNS Attack.
 When the client queries a DNS A record for fakebank.com, your attack must send a spoofed DNS response containing the attacker's IP address.
-You must send this response in under one second, so as to beat the real DNS server's response.
 You must ignore DNS queries for other names or record types.

 HTTP Attack.
 Your program must listen for HTTP requests, forward them to the bank server, and return the response from the server back to the client unchanged.
 In doing so, you must satisfy the following snooping and spoofing guidelines: